m1chael-lu/m1chael-lu/README.md

 - 👋 Hi, I’m Michael Lu
 - 👀 I’m interested in social impact AI, biotech AI, and finance.
 - 🌱 I’m currently studying computer science and finance at the University of Pennsylvania.
-- 💞️ I’m looking to collaborate on AI/Finance/Business Strategy/Anything in the world.
+- 💞️ I’m looking to collaborate on AI/Finance/Business Strategy
 - 📫 How to reach me

 <!---